Webhooks API

 Protocol definition

-There isn't a protocol defined for this notification, seQura just expects a successful HTTP response.
+seQura expects a successful HTTP response.

-• Expected response status values are 200, 201, 202, 302, 307, 404 and 501.
-Other values will be considered errors.
+• Expected status codes: 200, 201, 202, 302, 307, 404, 501.
+Other values are treated as errors.